MingSun-Tse/Collaborative-Distillation/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py --mode wct_se --pretrained_init --screen --stage 1 -p wct_se_stage1
 ```
 - The log and trained models will be saved in a new-built project folder under `Experiments`.
-- `--base` is to specify the base models we employ for weight initialization to accelerate training, which are obtained by pruning the filters of the least L1-norms (see also [2017-ICLR-Filter Pruning](https://openreview.net/pdf?id=rJqFGTslg))
+- `--pretrained_init` is to indicate using base models for initialization, which are obtained by pruning the filters with the least L1-norms (see also [2017-ICLR-Filter Pruning](https://openreview.net/pdf?id=rJqFGTslg))

 **Step 4: Train the corresponding decoders**